-2012 Mathematical and Computational Methods for Planning for a Sustainable Future proposal was submitted to NSF to develop twelve high school week-long modules to be used across disciplines, and a green jobs book describing jobs of the future.
-This project will also include partner schools and a summer student workshop.
+- O 2012 Mathematical and Computational Methods for Planning for a Sustainable Future project is funded by NSF to develop 9-14 grade level weeklong modules to be used across disciplines, and a green jobs book describing jobs of the future.
+This project also includes partner schools and a summer student workshop. - 2012 MPE 2013 Module Project is developing one day undergraduate modules.
+It is supported by NSF funding for the mathematical and statistical challenges for sustainability workshop.

-Project Ingredients
+Ingredients